All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 0%

-The state of New York has delegated to its counties the responsibility for administering the provision of right to counsel services at the trial level, along with almost all of the state’s obligation for funding those services.
-As a result, there is no consistency from one county to the next in the method employed, nor is there consistency in the level of funding provided across the state.
-As a result, the level of quality delivered varies dramatically across the state, with numerous recent reports finding services in general to be substandard, if not altogether unconstitutional.
+There is no consistency from one county to the next in the methods used to provide right to counsel services.
+The level of quality delivered varies dramatically across the state, with numerous recent reports finding services in general to be substandard, if not altogether unconstitutional.